Music Career Finder

 Career Outlook

-The lifestyle of a Freelance Lyric Writer varies from that of a Staff Writer.
+The lifestyle of a freelance lyric writer varies from that of a staff writer.
 Freelancers set their own hours, writing whenever inspiration strikes.
-Of course, Staff Writers do this, too, but in general, they attend writing sessions during normal 9-5 or 10-6 business hours.
+Of course, staff writers do this, too, but in general, they attend writing sessions during normal 9-5 or 10-6 business hours.

-It can be a solitary job, although most do collaborate with other Writers and Composers.
+It can be a solitary job, although most do collaborate with other writers and composers.

 Phillips-Oland says, “Most of my career has been spent working with collaborators because collaboration is the art of being better than you are on your own; each person brings what they can bring; each person brings their talent and their exciting abilities to the process.
 So then what you get in the end is something better than what either of you could do alone.”